FIND AN AGENT OR EDITOR AT

 Though all will try to be accommodated, registration does not guarantee a round table with all agents and editors.
 Early registration recommended.

-Registration for agent and editor round tables will close on August 16, 2013.
+Registration for agent and editor round tables will close mid August.
 At that time, if you have signed up for a session, you will receive an email asking you to rank your preferences and asking you about availability/scheduling conflicts.
 We will do our best to give everyone his or her first choice.
 If, after everyone has been assigned one session, we will begin assigning second choices in order of registration date.
 The round table schedule will be posted online a day or two before the conference (if available), and there will be a printed copy included in your conference packet.

 All agents and editors are looking for new clients.
 Sign up times are limited and will be based upon first–come first–served.
 No attendee is guaranteed a position.
 In other words, once all slots have been taken, no more can be added.